kitrady/stitch/README.md

 I am NOT the first person to wanted to make mathematically accurate crochet sphere.
 MsPremiseConclusion is the one who gave me the idea via this article https://mspremiseconclusion.wordpress.com/2010/03/14/the-ideal-crochet-sphere/.
 The math I use in this program to make a sphere is entirely of her creation, however the code is all original.
 At time of writing, this program doesn't make any other shapes, but I plan to add more soon.
 The math for those shapes will likely be similar to the math for a sphere, and thus I again thank MsPremiseConclusion for introducing this general method of making mathematically accurate crochet shapes.

+### Glossary of Crochet Terms

+- **Stitch:** a single unit of crochet that is repeated over and over again to make a crochet item.
+- **Row:** one length of 2D crochet; these lengths are stacked on top of each other to make a flat shape (e.g. rectangles, triangles).
+One row is created by making a line of stitches in one direction, and the next row is created by making a line of stitches in the other direction.
+- **Round:** one length of 3D crochet; these lengths are also stacked on top of each other, but they make 3D shapes (e.g. spheres).
+One round is created by making a circle of stitches, and the next round is created by making another circle directly on top of the previous, forming a tight spiral shape.
+- **Chain stitch:** the foundational crochet stitch; it serves as the foundation for a lot of crochet items, as it can be made with just a strand of yarn.
+- **"Worked into":** crochet is a process of pulling loops of yarn (aka stitches) through other loops of yarn (aka stitches).
+The stitch currently being made is "worked into" the previous stitch (i.e. the loop currently being made is worked into, aka pulled through, the previous loop).
+- **Single crochet:** the most basic crochet stitch; it makes up most of the volume of Amigurumi crochet items, and must be worked into one stitch.

 ### Shapes it can Currently Make *Correctly*

 *Assuming I remembered to update the readme after making changes*